Achievable logoAchievable logo

 The General Adaptation Syndrome (GAS)

-GAS describes how the body responds to stress in three phases:
+GAS describes how the body responds to stress in phases:

-2. Resistance phase: The body adapts and returns to baseline or higher performance.
+2. Resistance phase: The body adapts and returns to baseline performance or improves beyond it.

 4. Exhaustion/overtraining: If stress continues without adequate recovery, performance decreases and maladaptations occur.